 Types of Burn Injuries Caused by Medical Negligence

 When most people think of burn injuries, they think of a fire or someone touching a hot stove.
-However, the truth is that burns can come in a number of different forms and caused by different factors.
+However, the truth is that burns can come in a number of different forms and be caused by different factors.
 Burns that result from medical negligence may fall into one of the following categories:

 - Radiation burns: Some forms of cancer are treated with radiation, but there are a few serious risks for patients.
 When radiation is used excessively, or the physician does not have enough experience or expertise with the use of radiation therapy for cancer treatment, it could result in radiation burns.
 Burns caused by radiation can destroy tissue – which is how cancer cells are fought – but when it is not applied properly, it may damage or kill healthy cells.
 Radiation burns can be excruciatingly painful, especially for patients who are already suffering from a serious disease.